stanislawbartkowski/MyHiBench/README.md

 hibench.nutch.bigdata.pages                     100000000000
 ```
 Secondly, after reducing the size, the test failed because of memory issue in M/R execution.<br>
-The memory problem also failed the *graph.nweight*
+The memory problem also failed the *graph.nweight* workbench.